-Over the last few years, information technology has penetrated and become an inseparable part of the medical sphere.
+Over the last few years, information technology has penetrated and become an inseparable part of the medical market.
 In the era of wireless medicine, creating focused apps to cater to healthcare providers and patients is becoming a necessity.

 In 2017, more than 3.4 billion people will have smartphones or tablets with access to mobile health apps, according to studies done by Research2guidance.com.
 50 percent of those people will have downloaded at least one medical mobile app.